-TCW260 can execute HTTP Post to upload XML/JSON file to a dedicated server.
+TCW242-S can execute HTTP/HTTPS Post to upload XML/JSON files to a dedicated server.

-This functionality is very useful if the controller is behind the router without a public IP address or the user don't have access to router configuration.
+This functionality is very useful if the controller is behind the router without a public IP address or the user doesn't have access to the router configuration.
 The server should have a public IP address.